Tài liệu này, phiên bản chính thức của Sổ Tay Cài Đặt bản phát hành bullseye của Debian, được công bố bằng nhiều dạng thức và bản dịch khác nhau.

 For USB and PCI/PCI-Express/ExpressCard devices, a good way to find out on which chipset they are based is to look at their device IDs.
 All USB/PCI/PCI-Express/ExpressCard devices have so called “vendor” and “product” IDs, and the combination of these two is usually the same for any product based on the same chipset.

 On Linux systems, these IDs can be read with the lsusb command for USB devices and with the lspci -nn command for PCI/PCI-Express/ExpressCard devices.
-The vendor and product IDs are usually given in the form of two hexadecimal numbers, seperated by a colon, such as “1d6b:0001”.
+The vendor and product IDs are usually given in the form of two hexadecimal numbers, separated by a colon, such as “1d6b:0001”.

 An example for the output of lsusb: “Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub”, whereby 1d6b is the vendor ID and 0002 is the product ID.